GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting-experiment/index.md

         *  Complete the aggregation service [onboarding form](https://forms.gle/EHoecersGKhpcLPNA).
 After you've submitted this form, we'll send a verification email and instructions.
+   *  Refer to the [strategy and tips for summary reports]https://docs.google.com/document/d/1bU0a_njpDcRd9vDR0AJjwJjrf3Or8vAzyfuK8JZDEfo/edit?usp=sharing).

 ## Get support